Vittor-Javidan/EarthLog/docs/tasks.md

 + Must be inside the Drawer Menu

-## Icons

-- All buttons must have an icon to represent its function

 ## Customization

 + User must be able to select the colors he wants for each situation: